mrcongliu/AIisLove/_posts/2020-05-16-DefeatTheDemon.md

+---
+toc: true
+layout: post
+description: how to deal with childhood traumas.
+categories: [markdown]
+title: Defeat The Demon
+---

 # Defeat The Demon

 > If you don't go back to your childhood and touch those uncomfortable feelings, they will come back to you and hurt you repeatedly.